ChiroVerse/BatSpectroGen_ChiroVerse/README_ChiroVerse.md

+# BatSpectroGen_ChiroVerse
-# Automated Batch Spectrogram Generator
+## Automated Batch Spectrogram Generator

 This software lets users create **spectrograms** and **power spectrum images** by **batch processing** `.wav` audio files using a simple graphical interface.
 It is designed to be **easy for non-programmers** and works on **Windows, macOS, and Linux**.